syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 ## Exporting customization

-You can add title and description to the exporting document by using title and description property obtained in the "beforeExport" event.
+You can add the title and description to the exporting document by using the title and description property obtained in the "beforeExport" event.

 {% highlight html %}
 <html>